Robert F. Mullen, PhD

 Space is Limited

-SAD is a consequence of childhood disturbance – a broad and generic term for anything that interferes with our optimal physical, cognitive, emotional, or social development.
+Emotional malfunction is a consequence of childhood disturbance – a broad and generic term for anything that interferes with our optimal physical, cognitive, emotional, or social development.
 Instability and insecurity originate in a toxic childhood.
 The disturbance may be major or minor, accidental or intentional, real or perceptual.
 (The imaginings of a child are legendary.)
 SAD and other emotional malfunctions sense our vulnerability and onset in adolescence.
 This fuels our core and intermediate beliefs with a sense of helplessness, hopelessness, undesirability, and worthlessness.

-Natural human development is sustained by satisfying fundamental needs.
+Healthy psychological development is sustained by satisfying fundamental needs.
 Childhood core perceptions of abandonment, detachment, or exploitation negatively impact the satisfaction of basic biological and physiological needs.
 Subsequently, safety and security are impacted, as well as our innate desire to belong and be loved.